-DATE:CONDUC CTED BY

-for each piece of equipment, all questions must be ly, write N/A in the blank.
-Circle "yes" or "no" or fill

-Location: Work Center:

-Line: Equipment No

-Equipment Name:

-Model:

-Specific Procedure No. Assigned: Serial No.:

-List of authorized employees:

-1. 2.
-3. 4.

-order to perform servicing or maintenance on the person who locks out or tags out machines or equipment in hat machine or equipment.
-An affected employee becomes an ies include performing servicing or maintenance covered
+DATE: CONDUCTED BY In order to determine all energy sources for each piece of equipment, all questions must be answered.
+If the question does not apply, write N/A in the blank.
+Circle "yes" or "no" or fill in the blank.
+Location: Work Center: Line: Equipment No. Equipment Name: Equipment No. Specific Procedure No. Assigned: Serial No.: List of authorized employees: 1.
+2. 3.
+4. TRAINING NOTE: An authorized employee is a person who locks out or tags out machines or equipment in order to perform servicing or meintenence on the machine or equipment.
+An effected employee becomes a servicing or meintenence on the machine or equipment.

-List of affected employees:

-ires him/her to operate or use a machine or equipment on med under lockout or tagout, or whose job requires him/her aintenance is being performed.

-List of other employees: